yohanchatelain/fmriprep/docs/workflows.rst

 Cost function masking during spatial normalization
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When processing images from patients with focal brain lesions (e.g. stroke, tumor
+When processing images from patients with focal brain lesions (e.g., stroke, tumor
 resection), it is possible to provide a lesion mask to be used during spatial
 normalization to standard space [Brett2001]_.
 ANTs will use this mask to minimize warping of healthy tissue into damaged